VainF/Torch-Pruning/README.md

 [[中文README | README in Chinese]](README_CN.md)

 Torch-Pruning (TP) is a versatile library that enables structural network pruning for a wide range of neural networks, including **Vision Transformers, Yolov7, FasterRCNN, SSD, KeypointRCNN, MaskRCNN, ResNe(X)t, ConvNext, DenseNet, ConvNext, RegNet, FCN, DeepLab**, etc. Different from [torch.nn.utils.prune](https://pytorch.org/tutorials/intermediate/pruning_tutorial.html) that zeroizes parameters through masking, Torch-Pruning employs a (non-deep) graph algorithm called DepGraph to physically remove coupled parameters (channels) from models.
 To explore more prunable models, please refer to [benchmarks/prunability](benchmarks/prunability).
 Currently, TP is able to work with approximately **77/85=90.6%** of the models from Torchvision 0.13.1.
-Check out the [practical_structural_pruning.md](practical_structural_pruning.md) for an up-to-date list of practical structural pruning techniques for different models.
+Check out [practical_structural_pruning.md](practical_structural_pruning.md) for an up-to-date list of practical structural pruning techniques for different models.

 For more technical details, please refer to our preprint paper: